-GOLFERS & TENNIS EBLOW INJECTION BIRMINGHAM
+GOLFERS & TENNIS ELBOW INJECTION BIRMINGHAM

-WHAT IS GOLFERS EBLOW AND TENNIS ELBOW?
+WHAT IS GOLFERS ELBOW AND TENNIS ELBOW?

 Tennis elbow and golfers tennis (epicondylitis) are very common elbow conditions whereby pain is felt on the inside (golfers) or the outside (tennis) of the elbow.
 The strong muscles of the forearm attach on to a common small tendon, both on the inside and the outside of the elbow.
 When these muscles become repetitively overworked or overstretched they can irritate the tendon.
 Where the common tendons attach on to the bone, often this can become acutely and chronically inflamed, making everyday activities very difficult.

 Stretching - stretching and massage of the forearm muscles can help to take some of the pressure off the irritated tendons.